Bleach (manga): Other media

 Seven databooks have also been released about the series.
 The first two, Bleach: Official Character Book SOULs. and Bleach: Official Animation Book VIBEs., were released on February 3, 2006.
 Bleach: Official Character Book SOULs. was later released in English by Viz Media on November 18, 2008.
 The third book, Bleach: Official Character Book 2: MASKED, was released on August 4, 2010.
 This book covers details about characters that appear 100 years prior to the story, such as former captains and lieutenants, along with the Arrancars and Visoreds.
 Although it was released on the same day as volume 46, Back From Blind, the book only covers material up to volume 37, Beauty Is So Solitary.
 The English version was released by Viz Media on March 6, 2012.
-A fourth book Bleach: Official Invitation Book The Hell Verse, was published on December 4, 2010.
-This book was released to promote Bleach: Hell Verse and it contains character sketches, promotional posters and the one-off Hell manga special.
+A fourth book, Bleach: Official Invitation Book The Hell Verse, was given to the first one million movie-goers of Bleach: Hell Verse on December 4, 2010.
+It contains character sketches, promotional posters, and the one-off Hell manga special.
 A fifth book Bleach: Official Character Book 3: UNMASKED, was released on June 3, 2011, the same day as the volume 50 of the series.
 However it only covers material up to volume 48, God is Dead.
 On June 4, 2012, a sixth book was released under the name Bleach: The Rebooted Souls.
 This free booklet was distributed with Bleach manga volume 55, with the aim to provide information to readers about the manga's final arc, The Thousand-Year Blood War.
-The seventh book, BLEACH 13 BLADEs., was released on August 4, 2015, and focused solely on the Soul Reapers and the 13 Court Squads.
+The seventh book, BLEACH 13 BLADEs., was released on August 4, 2015, and it is focused solely on the Soul Reapers and the 13 Court Squads.

 Shueisha published a special book Bleach: JCCover Postcard Book MAILs., which was released on December 4, 2013.
 It features cover pages as postcards up to volume 60 with poems on the back.